sushanthj/Limited_Data_Tracker/README.md

 # Potential Improvements

+#### Detector
+- Segment anything is used here as a zero-shot detector.
+However, it's slow and requires a classifier to filter detections.
+- A **potential improvement could be to finetune an existing zero-shot detector** like OWL-ViT which could yield runtime improvements and removes the need for a classifier.

+#### Classifier
 - The classifier can be improved with better augmentation (currently the generated views of the car only have white background)
-- Replace Segment Anything with a fine-tuned zero-shot detector for runtime gains
-- Use an updated tracker like Byte-Sort or Bot-Sort for better tracking
+- I used the SUN dataset with outdoor images (where no cars are present) as negative labels when training the classifier.
+  However, for other objects of interest where it may be difficult to find negative labels, methods like [mixup](https://arxiv.org/pdf/1710.09412v2.pdf) can be used to build the dataset.
 - Train the classifier with images at different scales.
 Currently small segments manage to pass through the classifier as shown below:
   ![](docs/images/bad_dets.png)

+#### Tracker
+- Use an updated tracker like Byte-Sort or Bot-Sort for better tracking

 # Other Approaches Considered

 I also considered the following:
-1. Using the generated multiple views (2000+ views) of the object of interest to fintune an existing object detection network like DeTR
+1. Using the generated multiple views (5600 views) of the object of interest to fintune an existing object detection network like DeTR
 2. Running the zero shot detector over images at different scales

 While both the above options were viable, they had lesser chances of success in the short timeframe